Last updated: May 29, 2026

 What it helps with: Aging offices and local partners may help with rides to senior centers, medical visits, grocery trips, and other basic needs.
 In some places, rides come through a senior center, transit agency, volunteer driver program, Medicaid plan, or tribal program.

 Who may qualify: Rules depend on the ride source.
-Older adults, people with disabilities, Medicaid members, and rural residents may each have different ride options.
+Older adults, disabled adults, Medicaid members, and rural residents may each have different ride options.

 Reality check: Same-day rides are hard to get.
 Rural rides may need several days of notice.
 Ask about pickup windows, cancel rules, wheelchair access, and what happens if the clinic runs late.